 Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 When you’ve maxed out on your card — or reached your credit card spending limit — it can have a negative impact on your finances.
-Let’s take a look at what happens if you max out on a credit card and how it can affect your credit score, as well as how to prevent maxing out in the first place and tips to bounce back if you already have.
+Here’s a closer look at what happens if you max out on a credit card and how it can affect your credit score, as well as how to prevent maxing out your card or bounce back if you already have.

 When Is a Credit Card Maxed Out?